First Aid Training for Forest School (& Outdoor Woodland Learning)

 Andy Forsyth is from Adventure Education.

-In the South-West this courses are taught by Sam and Stella Iskander, from FirstAid4Life.
+In the South-West of England this courses are taught by Sam and Stella Iskander, from FirstAid4Life.
 Note that whilst it does briefly cover aspects of how First Aid applies to work with children at Forest School, it does not qualify you with a Paediatric First Aid certificate.
 If your employer requires you to have a specific Paediatric First Aid Certificate then you will need to do their combined First Aid for Forest School and Paediatric First Aid course (South West mainly).

 For level 3 students and level 2/3 Top Up students it is a requirement for you to have your First Aid Certificate in place before you run your 6-week Forest School Programme.